-In June 2015, Weil persuaded a Tennessee federal court to dismiss with prejudice a putative nationwide class action (Marshall) brought by NCAA Division I student-athletes alleging that CBS, among other networks, college athletic conferences, and licensors, profited from the broadcast and use of student-athletes’ names, images, and likenesses without permission, violating Tennessee’s right of publicity statute and federal antitrust laws.
-In a landmark decision and judgment on CBS and the other defendants’ motions to dismiss, the court dismissed Plaintiffs’ complaint in its entirety.
+Earlier, in 2015 and 2016, Weil obtained victories for CBS and its affiliates that will redefine the contours of publicity and privacy law in the United States involving the use of student-athlete names, images, and likenesses in the media.
+In June 2015, Weil persuaded a Tennessee federal court to dismiss with prejudice a putative nationwide class action (Marshall) brought by NCAA Division I student-athletes alleging that CBS, other networks, college athletic conferences, and licensors, profited from the broadcast and use of student-athletes’ names, images, and likenesses without permission, violating Tennessee’s right of publicity statute and federal antitrust laws.
+In a landmark decision and judgment on the defendants’ motions to dismiss, the court dismissed Plaintiffs’ complaint in its entirety.

 Weil also successfully represented ESPN in a second and different matter obtaining a near-complete defense jury verdict following trial of more than $150 million in claims brought by Dish Network challenging certain provisions of distribution agreements ESPN had negotiated with Dish and several of Dish’s competitors.